 ORCS funding updates 2022-2023

-Earlier this year it was announced that ORCS funding would continue, including a total of £20 million funding for 2023/24.
+Earlier in 2022 it was announced that ORCS funding would continue, including a total of £20 million funding for 2023/24.
 Additionally, amendments to the scheme were made to ensure:

 - More local authorities would be able to benefit from the funding